Skip to content

 Answer: Four golds.
 100m, 200m, long jump, 4x100m relay.

-He set or equalled three world records at the same Games.
-The common Hitler-snubbed-Owens story is mostly myth.
-The IOC told Hitler to congratulate everyone or no one.
-He chose no one after Day 1.
-Owens himself later said the snub he felt was from Roosevelt, who never sent congratulations.
+The Hitler-snubbed-Owens story is mostly myth.
+The IOC told Hitler to congratulate everyone or no one, and he chose no one after day one.
+Owens himself later said the snub he felt came from Roosevelt, who never sent congratulations.

-44. How many Games gold medals did Carl Lewis win in long jump?
+44. How many Olympic gold medals did Carl Lewis win in long jump?
 (Hard)

 Answer: Four straight.
 LA 1984, Seoul 1988, Barcelona 1992, Atlanta 1996.